The Brenner Method

 A framework for scientific discovery

 Sydney Brenner developed a distinctive approach to biological research over five decades.
-This page operationalizes his methodology into a repeatable framework of operators and loops.
+This page operationalizes his methodology into a repeatable framework of and loops.

 The Brenner Loop